-OJ: Please insert the date: 30 years after entry into force of this Directive.
+^{} OJ: Please insert the date: 30 years after entry into force of this Directive.

-^{} OJ: Please insert the date: five years after the entry into force of this Directive
+OJ: Please insert the date: five years after the entry into force of this Directive.

-2. The review, referred to in the first subparagraph of paragraph 1, shall in particular address the scope and impact of this Directive, including the extent of the increase in re-use of public sector documents, the effects of the principles applied to charging and the re-use of official texts of a legislative and administrative nature, the interaction between data protection rules and re-use possibilities, as well as further possibilities of improving the proper functioning of the internal market and the development of the European content industry.".
+- 2. Member States shall submit a report every 3 years to the Commission on the availability of public sector information for re-use and the conditions under which it is made available and the redress practices.
+On the basis of that report, which shall be made public, Member States shall carry out a review of the implementation of Article 6, in particular as regards charging above marginal cost. - 3.
+The review referred to in paragraph 1 shall in particular address the scope and impact of this Directive, including the extent of the increase in re-use of public sector documents, the effects of the principles applied to charging and the re-use of official texts of a legislative and administrative nature, the interaction between data protection rules and re-use possibilities, as well as further possibilities of improving the proper functioning of the internal market and the development of the European content industry."